sulami/FrankenWM/README.md

 =============

-This is the sulami-edition of [cloudef's monsterwm-xcb][xcb], which is the xcb-version of [c00kiemon5ter's monsterwm][].
+This is the sulami-edition of [cloudef's monsterwm-xcb][xcb], which is the xcb-version of [c00kiemon5ter's monsterwm][orig].
 I mainly added patches from the original to the xcb version.

   [xcb]: https://gitbub.com/cloudef/monsterwm-xcb
   [orig]: https://github.com/c00kiemon5ter/monsterwm